kg583/TIGHT/src/graphs/gen.md

 The vertex ordering is such that the first _n1_ vertices are independent, then the next _n2_, and so on; this ordering befits a linear layout where each layer corresponds to an independent set (in particular avoiding overlapping edges since no layer contains adjacent vertices).

 ## `W[n,k]`: Windmill Graphs
-A _windmill graph_ is a graph in which _n_ copies of the complete graph on _k_ vertices are connected so that they all share the same vertex in common; this vertex is called the _universal_ vertex.
+A _windmill graph_ is a graph in which _n_ copies of the complete graph on _k_ vertices are connected with a universal vertex in common.
 The vertex ordering is such that the first vertex is the universal vertex; the vertices then proceed in groups of size _k-1_ corresponding to each of the connected complete graphs.
 This ordering befits a modified circular layout largely dependent on the choice of _n_ and _k_.